cschech/CBSD/README.md

 The core problem with OpenBSD's implementation of kernel reordering is that the operating system is viewed at the link-level as a collection of components and as a monolithic binary during runtime which are two seperate levels of abstraction, leading to this security flaw, where attempting to relink at runtime without checking that the objects match the stamp from the release allows relinking of an arbitrary computer program with the same link structure.

 With no or limited knowledge of computer programming it is trivial to introduce corrupted objects which while not trojan horses will instead crash the system in a myriad of unexpected ways, or by modifying compiler flags from an official release using the build instructions.
+Sophisticated adversaries can introduce arbitrary revisions to OpenBSD.

 The link kit being embedded inside of the COMP installation set makes it impossible to verify the compiler binaries independently from the link kit during installation.
 Lack of signatures for the installation sets on the installation media make it impossible to verify the installation sets from the installation media alone.
 Immediately reordering the kernel on boot makes the system polymorphic generally.
 Architectural cross-cutting of concerns is problematic here for objects that should be clearly separated.